Frequently Asked Questions

-To date, SCDC has paid $22.5 million in dividends to the City of Surrey.
-These funds contributed to the City’s budget for a number of important initiatives including the City’s new Operations Centre, the North Surrey Arena replacement, the new City Hall, the biodiversity conservation program, technological infrastructure and library capital improvements.
+As at December 2019, SCDC has paid $31.5 million in dividends to the City of Surrey.
+These funds have contributed to the City’s budget for a number of important initiatives including the City’s new Operations Centre, the North Surrey Arena replacement, the new City Hall, the biodiversity conservation program, technological infrastructure and library capital improvements.

 How does SCDC acquire land?

 SCDC purchases surplus land from the city at fair market value, based on an independent appraisal.
 SCDC also makes strategic land purchases in the broader marketplace.